top of page

 Our plans utilize these visits differently depending on the level of turf management desired:

 Program timing follows agronomic guidance suited for Oklahoma Bermuda lawns, with application intervals adjusted as needed based on seasonal growing conditions.
-All programs are designed and applied by a Certified Applicator specializing in Bermuda turf management for larger residential properties.
+All programs are designed and applied by a Certified Applicator specializing in Bermuda turf management for commercial, residential, and sports turf applications.

 What type of grass do you treat?